jonathanhickford/sns2sms/README.md

 ## Usage ##

 Steps below, I've added the commandlines and references for these below.
-NB - You need to follow the steps as that describes config on
+NB - You need to follow the steps as that describes config on the Twilo end, the commandlines are just to help speed things up

 1. Register on Twilio
      1. Setup a Twilio Number